discoproject/disco/doc/tutorial.rst

         import disco, sys
         results = disco.job(sys.argv[1], sys.argv[2:], fun_map, reduce = fun_reduce)
-        for word, total in results:
+        for word, total in disco.result_iterator(results):
                 print word, total

 Here we read the address of the Disco master and the input files from the